zmerrychristmas/Laravel-RSS-Reader-Services/readme.md

-# Laravel Blog Feed Reader
+# Laravel RSS Reader Services
 Give a tool that can read a feed or rss, user can register it and bookmark articles to read late.
 It's also implement cache that help a lot of processing and performance.
 You can modify time cache at config/blog_feed.php
 ## Requirement
 - MySQL